turingschool/career-development-curriculum-site/module_one/week_5_storytelling_linkedin_workshop.md

 ---

 ### Overview
 This is your final PD activity during this module.
-By the end of today, you want to
+By the end of today, the goals are for you to have:

+* A working version of your professional story
-A working draft of your LinkedIn profile is a PD deliverable coming out this module.
-What should a working draft include?
-Minimum requirements:
+* A working draft of your LinkedIn profile

+What should a working draft of a LinkedIn profile look like?
+The minimum requirements are:

 * Headshot
 * Headline updated to include your software identity